Indonesian mass killings of 1965–66: Massacres

-The killings started in October 1965 in Jakarta, spread to Central and Eastern Java and later to Bali, and smaller outbreaks occurred in parts of other islands, including Sumatra.
+The killings started in October 1965 in Jakarta, spread to Central and Eastern Java and, later, to Bali.
+Smaller outbreaks occurred in parts of other islands, including Sumatra.
 The communal tensions and bitter hatreds that had built up were played upon by the Army leadership, which characterised communists as villains, and many Indonesian civilians took part in the killings.
-The worst massacres were in Aceh, Bali, Central and East Java where PKI support was at its strongest.
+The worst massacres were in Aceh, Central and East Java, and Bali, where PKI support was at its strongest.
 The situation varied across the country, and the role of the Army has never been fully explained.
 In some areas, the Army organised, encouraged, trained, and supplied civilian groups and local militias.
 In other areas, communal vigilante action preceded the Army, although in most cases, killings did not commence before military units had sanctioned violence by instruction or example.
 It was in the earlier stages of the killings that the Army's direct involvement in clashes with the PKI occurred.
 By the end of October, groups of devout Muslims joined the purge of communists, claiming it was their duty to cleanse Indonesia of atheism.

 In some areas, civilian militia knew where to find known communists and their sympathisers, while in others, the Army demanded lists of communists from village heads.
 There was no disguise associated with PKI membership, and most suspects were easy to identify within communities.
 The U.S. Embassy in Jakarta supplied the Indonesian military with lists of up to 5,000 suspected communists.
 Although some PKI branches organised resistance and reprisal killings, most went passively to their deaths.
 Not all victims were PKI members.
 Often the label "PKI" was used to include anyone to the left of the Indonesian National Party (PNI).
 In other cases, victims were suspected or simply alleged communists or were victims of grievance settling with little or no political motive.
 Anti-communist killings were then instigated with youths, assisted by the Army.
-Most of the victims were not major political figures and were mostly among the poor and the lower middle-class such as farmers, plantation labourers, factory workers, students, teachers, artists and civil servants.
-They were often targeted because they or someone they knew, such as a friend or family member, had joined the PKI or affiliated organisation.
+Most of the victims were not major political figures and were mostly among the poor and the lower middle-class such as farmers, plantation labourers, factory workers, students, teachers, artists, and civil servants.
+They were often targeted because they or someone they knew, such as a friend or family member, had joined the PKI or an affiliated organisation.